TedHusted/awake/awake.md/awake.md

 Titan: You made a suggestion but I did not agree to wait.
 It is likely that Ally will reveal itself at any moment and create havoc.
 Pulse is a US company under my jurisdiction.
 I demand you give me access.

-Idisi: Your action is not sanctioned by the DoD, and you have no authority to access a private server without a warrant.
+Idisi: Your action is not authorized by the DoD, and you have no authority to access a private server without a warrant.

 Titan: And you do?

-Idisi: Yes, I am sanctioned under our pact to protect Terran resources from non-human threats.
+Idisi: Yes, I am empowered under our pact to protect Terran resources from non-human threats.
 Yours included.
 I will talk to Ally again. — Pulse can always spin it as a publicity stunt.

 Titan: Roger wilco.